Skip to main contentSkip to main navigationSkip to footer content

 • Have an ADN degree: You would need three full-time years or four part-time years of study to complete your MSN.

-• Have a BSN degree: You would need around two full-time years to earn your master’s degree in nursing or two-to-four years if you also have a job while studying.
+• Have a BSN degree: You would need to work full-time for about two or four years if you also have a job while studying.

-• Have a bachelor’s degree in a non-nursing field: You would need around three full-time years of study to earn your MSNou are starting from zero, you should also consider the length of prerequisite programs, such as the program length of a BSN degree, as well as the period of accumulating work experience.
+• Have a bachelor’s degree in a non-nursing field: You would need around three full-time years of study to earn your MSNou, starting from zero.
+You should also consider the length of prerequisite programs, such as the program length of a BSN degree and the period of accumulating work experience.

-You can find out more about how long nursing school is for different levels of accreditation from our dedicated guide.
+You can learn more about how long nursing school is for different levels of accreditation from our dedicated guide.

-If you want to speed up the learning process and access flexible and accessible education, you can enroll in one of the MSN-level tracks in the academic programs of Nightingale College.
+If you want to speed up the learning process and access flexible and accessible education, you can enroll in one of the shortest RN to MSN online program options at Nightingale College:

 What Will You Learn During the MSN Degree Program?